K10 and K6 Scales

 *Not yet translated in this language.

 Additional translations are available on these websites below.
-Please note that these have not been approved as official WHMH translations.

 http://www.dhi.health.nsw.gov.au/Transcultural-Mental-Health-Centre/Resources/Translations-/Kessler10/Kessler10/default.aspx.